-SAMANTHA: I get, I get so much flack from some of my students because I'm, there's a dowel rod and not a dowel rod.
-There's a, there's a broom handle in the studio.
-Yeah. that we kind of refer to as the teaching stick and occassion.
-And it's, it's never, it's not what you think. yeah, no, it's not to beat students with, it's, it's to have them hold and elevate their frame.
-Right.
-Or, you know, we'll grab a shoe box and have them put it between the partnership and if the shoe box drops, that's something that I needed to take a look at.
-But it's like, it's, it's just a method.
-It's just a method for you to change your perspective and for me to make you feel a little bit awkward and silly for a couple of minutes.
+SAMANTHA: I get so much flack from some of my students because there's a broom handle in the studio that we kind of refer to as the "teaching stick" on occassion.
+It's not what you think.
+It's not to beat students with, it's to have them hold and elevate their frame.
+Right?
+Or, you know, we'll grab a shoe box and have them put it between the partnership and if the shoe box drops, that's something that I need to take a look at.
+But it's just a method for you to change your perspective and for me to make you feel a little bit awkward and silly for a couple of minutes.

-JAMES: I, I actually use all sorts of weird things, like, I'm holding up a water bottle right now for the future podcast, so you guys can, and it's mostly full, but at the moment, but, I'll use this to be able to make it so, to try to set muscles in the right place.
-So if you're holding it from your back versus holding it through your shoulder or your arm, like I'm, I use objects a lot.
-And when I teach, to try to.
-Help my students shift how they hold their frame, or where they hold their frame from, or how they, or how much force they need to hold the tone for, to create different movements at different, tension levels and different acceleration points, that type of thing.
-So, yeah.
+JAMES: I actually use all sorts of weird things.
+Like, I'm holding up a water bottle right now for the future podcast, so you guys can know, and it's mostly full at the moment, but I'll use this to be able to make it so, to try to set muscles in the right place.
+So if you're holding it from your back versus holding it through your shoulder or your arm, like I am.
+I use objects a lot when I teach to try to help my students shift how they hold their frame, or where they hold their frame from, or how much force they need to hold the tone for, to create different movements at different tension levels and different acceleration points, that type of thing.

-SAMANTHA: Well, and I think that makes an otherwise in tangible concept tangible, right?
-Yeah.
-For those that, that watch the Wednesday and Friday teaching stream. my husband Matt always gives me a little bit of flack because I'll, I'll go into what he refers to as like artsy, hippy nonsense, where I'm like, I need to feel a light coming from your sternum.
+SAMANTHA: Well, and I think that makes an otherwise intangible concept tangible, right?
+For those that watch the Wednesday and Friday teaching stream, my husband Matt always gives me a little bit of flack because I'll go into what he refers to as like artsy, hippy nonsense, where I'm like, I need to feel a light coming from your sternum.

 It's like, what the heck does that mean?
-It's like, all right, well, yeah.
-Yeah.
-If, if I make you hold, bands and stretch it across from elbow to elbow, you're gonna feel real quick if your lats are engaged or not.
+If I instead make you hold bands and stretch it across from elbow to elbow, you're gonna feel real quick if your lats are engaged or not.

-JAMES: Yeah, yeah.
-Occasionally I have a few literal students like that, so, I turned very literal for them very quickly.
-So,
+JAMES: Yeah.
+Occasionally, I have a few literal students like that, so, I turned very literal for them very quickly.

-SAMANTHA: yeah, the bit, the big shiny red Apple doesn't work for everything.
+SAMANTHA: Yeah, the big shiny red apple doesn't work for everything.

 JAMES: Exactly right.
 Yeah.
-Yeah.
-Using one of my own teaching word isms against me.
-I see how it is
+Using one of my own teaching word-isms against me.
+I see how it is.

-SAMANTHA: only because you have said that to me a couple of times now and, and I am switching between the, as a student brain going, this is just silly nonsense.
-And the teacher brain going, okay, okay, yeah, no, I get what he's coming from.
+SAMANTHA: Only because you have said that to me a couple of times now.
+I am switching between the student brain going this is just silly nonsense and the teacher brain going, okay, I get what he's coming from.

 JAMES: And, Oh, this totally works.
 I need to use this myself.